 Another intriguing possibility is that the DE sector contains an Anti–de Sitter (AdS) vacuum — equivalently, a negative cosmological constant — together with an evolving component.
 Such scenarios are theoretically motivated by string theory and AdS/CFT correspondence, and have profound implications for cosmic dynamics, including a finite lifetime for the Universe.
-Such model has gained interest in recent time.\cite{Cardenas:2002np, Dutta:2018vmq}.
+Such models have gained interest in recent times \cite{Cardenas:2002np, Dutta:2018vmq}.
 Although constructing de Sitter (dS) vacua in string theory is challenging \cite{Vafa:2005ui, Danielsson:2018ztv, Obied:2018sgi, Garg:2018reu, Cicoli:2018kdo}, AdS vacua can be more easily realized within the string landscape \cite{Maldacena:1997re}.
-Recent studies have shown that AdS vacua might help in addressing the cosmological tensions and discrepancies observed in the CMB, BAO, and even JWST data \cite{Akarsu:2019hmw, Visinelli:2019qqu, Calderon:2020hoc, Sen:2021wld, Ye:2020btb, Menci:2024rbq, Gomez-Valent:2023uof, Ruchika:2020avj, Jiang:2021bab, Adil:2023exv, Wang:2024hwd, Menci:2024hop}.
+Recent studies have shown that AdS vacua may help in addressing the cosmological tensions and discrepancies observed in the CMB, BAO, and even JWST data \cite{Akarsu:2019hmw, Visinelli:2019qqu, Calderon:2020hoc, Sen:2021wld, Ye:2020btb, Menci:2024rbq, Gomez-Valent:2023uof, Ruchika:2020avj, Jiang:2021bab, Adil:2023exv, Wang:2024hwd, Menci:2024hop}.
 While a nCC alone cannot drive the universe's accelerated expansion, it could coexist with a positive DE component, providing a potential framework for understanding the nature of dark energy.

-In this letter, we test for the presence of an AdS contribution using a joint analysis of DESI BAO, DESY5 supernovae, and P-ACT CMB data, with KiDS weak lensing for cross-validation.
-Modeling the evolving DE with the Chevallier–Polarski–Linder (CPL) \cite{Chevallier:2000qy, Linder:2002et} form, we find $>2\sigma$ evidence for an AdS minimum, and show that its inclusion permits non-phantom DE evolution, avoiding field-theoretically problematic phantom behavior.
-These results establish observational support for a negative cosmological constant in the DE sector and also allow for the DE to be only non-phantom at all times, within the $2\sigma$ significance, suggesting that scalar field theories can effectively model DE evolution without violating the null energy condition (NEC) \cite{Ratra:1987rm, Caldwell:1997ii}.
+In this \textit{letter}, we test for the presence of an AdS contribution using a joint analysis of DESI BAO, DESY5 supernovae, and P-ACT CMB data, with KiDS weak lensing for cross-validation.
+Modeling the evolving DE with the Chevallier-Polarski-Linder (CPL) \cite{Chevallier:2000qy, Linder:2002et} form, allowing for an AdS minimum is compatible with current observational constraints and show that its inclusion naturally permits non-phantom DE evolution, avoiding field-theoretically problematic phantom behavior.
+These results indicate that a negative cosmological constant in the DE sector remains observationally viable, and also allow for DE evolution that remain non-phantom within the $2\sigma$ significance, suggesting that scalar field theories can effectively model DE evolution without violating the null energy condition (NEC) \cite{Ratra:1987rm, Caldwell:1997ii}.
 We also study the finite lifetime of our Universe in such DE models with AdS minima.